-A commercial bank is a bank that primarily works with businesses.
-Commercial banks might also work with consumers, but they have the ability to help businesses manage their money and keep operating as well.
+Commercial banking refers to products or services specifically designed for businesses.
+Commercial banks may also work with consumers, but they have the ability to help businesses manage their money and keep operating.

 Commercial banks can help small businesses as well as large enterprises.
-If you run a small business, even as a sole-proprietor, it’s a good idea to use a business checking account and keep your finances separate.
+If you run a small business, even as a sole proprietor, it’s a good idea to use a business checking account to keep your finances separate.

 Note that business accounts do not enjoy the same consumer protection as most personal accounts.